zhengframework/zhengframework/README.md

 # zheng framework

-zheng framework is a modular framework with many ready-to-use modules
+zheng framework is com.github.zhengframework.jpa.a modular framework with many ready-to-use modules

 zheng framework use google guice for DI, and most module support auto load.